Manual cookie blocking

 - Set the

-As this tells the browser to regard the script as plain text, this essentially disables the script. - Add the
+This tells the browser to read the script as plain text, it essentially disables the script. - Add the

 This attribute defines the condition under which the Cookiebot script needs to enable and load the script.